 Participation and Conduct in Tutorials and Laboratory Sessions

 It is expected that all students will actively participate in discussions and complete the tasks incorporated into the notes accompanying practical and tutorial sessions.
 Since all tutorial and practical content is examinable, those students who prepare for and actively participate in sessions are more likely to achieve higher grades in the online assessments and final examination.
-Sample answers for all laboratory and tutorial handouts will be available on MyUni.
+Sample answers for each laboratory and tutorial handout will be available on MyUni.

 Assessment DetailWhat Assessment Methods and Why?

 Surveys undertaken in previous years indicate that students enrolling in the BHlthSc program, and more recently the B Psychology(Hons) and BPsychSc, come from a range of social and educational backgrounds, choose to study Human Biology for a variety of reasons (other than that it is a compulsory requirement of the Health Sciences Program!), and have different expectations of what they will achieve by undertaking the courses.
 The assessment practices for Human Biology IA (and IB in semester 2) recognise this diversity of interest and background and acknowledge that not every student will have all of the skills required to immediately cope with university level courses dealing with what might be unfamiliar subject material.
 Hence a variety of assessment formats and activities aimed at equipping students with necessary skills, as well as building and consolidating a knowledge base, are used.
 These include research skill development (RSD) tasks, laboratory and tutorial activities conducted throughout the semesters, tests (x2) and a final end-of-semester examination.